eastfivellc/EastFive.Azure.Storage.Backup/README.md

 },
 ```

-`actions` is an array of backups where you specify the source and target along with the day of week and time of day for the copy to occur.
+Next, `actions` is an array of backups where you specify the source and target along with the day of week and time of day for the copy to occur.

+Example:
 ```
 {
     "tag": "production",